 2.4.
 Has further impact analysis become available for any aspects of the policy to be given effect by this Bill?
-NO
+NO -- ----

 2.5.
 For the policy to be given effect by this Bill, is there analysis available on: (a) the size of the potential costs and benefits?
-NO (b) the potential for any group of persons to suffer a substantial unavoidable loss of income or wealth?
-NO
+YES (b) the potential for any group of persons to suffer a substantial unavoidable loss of income or wealth?
+NO Qualitative analysis of the potential costs and benefits is available in t he RIS (see

 2.6.
 For the policy to be given effect by this Bill, are the potential costs or benefits likely to be impacted by: (a) the level of effective compliance or non-compliance with applicable obligations or standards?
-NO (b) the nature and level of regulator effort put into encouraging or securing compliance?
-NO
+YES (b) the nature and level of regulator effort put into encouraging or securing compliance?
+YES